Mark Cutifani: Anglo American (2013-2023)

 ● Safety – 93% reduction in fatalities and 60% improvement in accident frequency rates.

 ● Occupational Health – 90% drop in new cases.

 ● Environmental Incidents - 97% drop in major incidents.

 ● Production – increased by 12%, whilst reducing the number of assets from 68 to 36.

 ● Productivity more than doubled during his tenure.

 ● Unit Costs – improved by 45% in real terms to return the business to a global leadership cost position.
-In February 2022, in his final results presentation for the group he presented Anglo American’s transformation from an average 49th percentile aggregate cost position to the 28th percentile cost position – underpinning the organization’s market outperformance over 9 years.
+In February 2022, in his final results presentation for the group he presented Anglo American's transformation from an average 49th percentile aggregate cost position to the 28th percentile cost position – underpinning the organization's market outperformance over 9 years.

 ● Mining EBITDA margin - increased by 40%.

 ● ROCE of 23% improved from 9% at his start.

 ● Sustainability – announced a Sustainable Mining Plan in 2018 to significantly improve energy and water efficiency, reduce greenhouse gas emissions, and promote biodiversity.

 ● In response to carbon footprint reductions, Cutifani announced a target of achieving carbon neutrality for Scope 1 and 2 emissions by 2040, with some operations achieving carbon neutrality by 2030.

 ● Over his 9+ year tenure at Anglo American was the leading major diversified mining company, delivering an average annual total shareholder return of 22%.

 Vale Base Metals (2023-)

-In May 2023 it was announced that Cutifani would be appointed as Chair of the new Vale Base Metals (VBM) subsidiary of global mining giant Vale S.A.
-Vale was looking to divest from its tar baby, as early as December 2022.
+In May 2023 it was announced that Cutifani would be appointed as chair of the new Vale Base Metals (VBM) subsidiary of global mining giant Vale Vale was looking to divest from its tar baby, as early as December 2022.
 As the time it was a supplier to Tesla and General Motors.
 Reports were afoot that GM, Mitsui, and the Saudi Public Investment Fund were interested buyers of a 10% stake.
 Former Tesla executive Jerome Guillen would join the "energy transition board" of VBM along with Cutifani.

 Vale spun out its metals business as a separate ringfenced entity headquartered in Toronto, with an independent board chaired by Cutifani.
 That process completed in July 2023.
-The unit was then one of the world’s largest producers of nickel, copper, and cobalt, and has operations across the globe.
+The unit was then one of the world's largest producers of nickel, copper, and cobalt, and has operations across the globe.
 The parent company's chief executive Eduardo Bartolomeo stated that Cutifani could help the division explore a future “liquidity event”.
 In early 2023, the parent company earned 80% of its profits in its South American iron mines, and the balance from its Base Metals group.